StauroDEV/blumen/README.md

 ## Features

-- **Multi-Provider Deployment**: Deploy your web app simultaneously on multiple IPFS providers, including web3.storage and Gateway3, ensuring redundancy and availability.
+- **Multi-Provider Deployment**: Deploy your web app simultaneously on multiple IPFS providers, including [web3.storage](https://web3.storage) and [Gateway3](https://gateway3.io), ensuring redundancy and availability.
-- **ENS Integration**: Seamlessly integrate with ENS to update your Content-Hash, making it easier for users to access your web app via ENS.
+- **ENS Integration**: Seamlessly integrate with [ENS](https://ens.domains) to update your Content-Hash, making it easier for users to access your web app via ENS gateways.
-- **Safe Integration**: Update your ENS Content-Hash using a multisig contract on the Safe platform, adding an extra layer of security and decentralization.
+- **Safe Integration**: Update your ENS Content-Hash using a multisig [Safe](https://safe.global) contract, adding an extra layer of security and decentralization.

 ## Getting Started

 ### Installation

 Node.js 16.8+ is required.

+> Warning: Support for Node 16.8 will be removed in the future.
+Node 18 is recommended.

 ```sh
 pnpm install -g blumen